ROS-Force/NavCAM-Contest/README.md

 cd ~
 git clone --recursive git@github.com:ROS-Force/NavCAM-Contest.git
 ```
-However, before we start running any package, we need to install some dependencies.
+However, before we build and run our packages, we will need to install some dependencies first.
 ____

 ### Dependencies